hyzyla/pdfium/docs/docs/render-pdf.md

 });
 ```

-## render: `width` and `height`, instead of `scale`
+#### render: `width` and `height`, instead of `scale`

-You can use `width` and `height` options instead of `scale` to specify the exact image size in points that you want to render.
-In this
-case, aspect ratio will not be preserved, and the image will be stretched to the specified size.
-If you want to preserve the aspect ratio, you can calculate manually calculated `width` and `height` based on the original page size and the desired scale.
+You can use the `width` and `height` options instead of scale to specify the exact image size in points that you want to render.
+In this case, the aspect ratio will not be preserved, and the image will be stretched to the specified size.
+If you want to preserve the aspect ratio, you can manually calculate the width and height based on the original image size and the desired scale.

 ```typescript
 const image = await page.render({